Top 10 Free Online Emergency Medical Technician (EMT) courses in 2022

 Safety Unlimited is a great online option if you want a simple program that gives you all the CEUs you need to renew your EMT certification.
 When it’s time to renew your EMT certification, it’s critical to find a refresher course that includes all of the CEUs you’ll need.
 Safety Unlimited is a simple and convenient way to meet the requirements for recertification and feel confident in your knowledge and ability to work as an EMT.
 The live and interactive virtual instructor-led training courses allow you to ask questions, get support, and learn the material with a group of other EMTs.
 Students can work at their own pace to complete the distributed courses, but they must be completed within 90 days to receive credit.

-ALSO CHECK OUT: Keystone Online School Review
+ALSO CHECK OUT: Top 10 Online Art Schools

 The application process is simple because you can enroll online and begin immediately.
 Anyone who is currently certified and working as an EMT can take the 40-hour refresher course for around $200.
 You can also take 10- or 20-hour courses, but these will only provide you with the requirements for either the national or state portions of recertification.
 Classes are available on your computer or mobile device and cover all EMT-related topics.
 Safety Unlimited is a reputable option recognized by NREMT, IACET, and California, although students can use credits to recertify in other states.